Star Wars Kid: Lawsuit

-In July 2003, Raza's family filed a C$250,000 lawsuit against the families of four of his schoolmates.
+In July 2003, Raza's family filed a CA$250,000 lawsuit against the families of four of his schoolmates.
 The lawsuit stated in part that he "had to endure, and still endures today, harassment and derision from his high-school mates and the public at large" and "will be under psychiatric care for an indefinite amount of time".
 Legal proceedings against one family were quickly dropped.
 The lawsuit had been scheduled to begin trial on April 10, 2006, but on April 7, Raza and his parents reached an out-of-court settlement with the defendants.

 Aftermath

 Until May 2013, Raza had taken steps to avoid connecting himself with the video, although his identity was discovered through other means.
 Raza recounted to L'actualité that he had received numerous invitations from various late night and talk shows, but he assumed they only wanted to turn him into a "circus act".

 In the 10 years following the propagation of the meme, Raza had become the president of the Patrimoine Trois-Rivières heritage society.
 Raza decided to come forward to assert his identity as the Star Wars Kid to help bring to light the type of bullying and negative attention that children might receive in similar incidents with the rise of social media.

 In 2022, Raza participated in the documentary Star Wars Kid: The Rise of the Digital Shadows, released by the National Film Board of Canada.
 As part of the footage, Baio apologized to Raza for uploading the video, having no idea of the impact it would have, and saying "I have enormous regret about posting the video."
-Raza accepted the apology, recognizing at the time Baio was an empathetic person that made a bad judgement call at the time.
+Raza accepted the apology, recognizing at the time Baio was an empathetic person who made a bad judgement call.

 Reception

 The leaked video attracted a number of fans.
 A petition was started by fans to include Raza in Star Wars: Episode III – Revenge of the Sith.
 The petition reached more than 140,000 signatures, but he was not offered a cameo appearance.

 Other fans set up a fundraiser for Raza to show support and as a token of appreciation, garnering donations from more than 400 people online.

 Several fans related to Raza.
-"That's why his video become so popular: It was funny and awkward but ultimately we connected to him.
+"That's why his video [became] so popular: It was funny and awkward but ultimately we connected to him.
 That made us feel more comfortable with our own awkwardness and dreams of being a Jedi," said one group of Star Wars enthusiasts.
 A fan stated in a 2003 USA Today article, "Contrary to popular belief, I think it is not the Jedi kid's awkwardness that keeps him in people's hearts but his undeniable enthusiasm for what he is doing."